gammaploid/Group13-UX2030/README.md

 ## Features
 - **Holistic View:** Overall factory performance with key indicators and interactive design elements
 - **Alert System:** Notifications for critical events or anomalies
-- **Messaging System:** Inter-user messaging with machine and job appending
+- **Messaging System:** Inter-user messaging with machine and job/machine appending to sent message
 - **Reporting:** PDF report generation

 ## Stacks Used